Winning In China's HCV Travails

 It is possible to consider China's HCV issues as problems that cannot be readily solved, certainly not in any amicable way among HCV patients, pharma companies, payors within China and China itself.

 On the other hand, it is a problem that can be resolved.
-The world's pharma companies, with America in the lead have solved the most difficult piece.
+The world's pharma companies, with America in the lead, have solved the most difficult piece.
 They can cure HCV and the incremental cost of such cures is entirely manageable.

 The issue is can the parties get together and reach an agreement that allows all interested parties to win?
 This article tries to set out a framework for achieving such a result.